winering/Preferabli-for-iOS/PreferabliDataSDK/PreferabliDataSDK/tools/PreferabliDataSDK.docc/How to Use.md

 Preferabli.main.logout()
 ```

 By default, when the SDK is initialized, an anonymous session is created.
-This anonymous session allows immediate access to any of the <doc:How-to-use#Unauthenticated-Actions>.
+This anonymous session allows immediate access to any of the <doc:How-to-Use#Unauthenticated-Actions>.
 These functions *do not* return personalized results that are based on a customer's ``Profile``.

 You do not need to authenticate a user to use the SDK.
 However, once a user is authenticated, you are able to unlock several user-centric functions.

 The SDK supports two different types of users:

 - ``Customer``: authenticate your customers as you usually do, then pass us their identifier (usually email or phone) and the verification hash provided by your API.
-See <doc:How-to-use#Customer-Management>.
+See <doc:How-to-Use#Customer-Management>.

 - ``PreferabliUser``: pass us a user's Preferabli account email / password and we handle the authentication process.
-See <doc:How-to-use#Preferabli-User-Management>.
+See <doc:How-to-Use#Preferabli-User-Management>.

-Once a user is authenticated, you can immediately start using any of <doc:How-to-use#Authenticated-Actions>.
-These functions return personalized results for your user.
+Once a user is authenticated, you can immediately start using any of <doc:How-to-Use#Authenticated-Actions>.
+These functions return personalized results for your ``Customer``.

-Please note that once a user has been identified, that user persists across sessions until you call ``Preferabli/logout(onCompletion:onFailure:)``.
+Please note that once a user has been authenticated as a ``Customer``, that ``Customer`` state persists across sessions until you call ``Preferabli/logout(onCompletion:onFailure:)``.

 All of our functions are thread safe and return results through a completion block: